Kitami Institute of Technology,

 News

-2026/04/01, A new undergraduate course, the Unit of Computer Science and Astronomy, will be established.
+2026/04/01, A new undergraduate course, the Unit of Computer Science and Astronomy, has been established.
 For more details, please see this page.

 2025/09/19, Our new website is now online.